by Invarians: Roadmap Q3-Q4 2026

 Certified execution context

-Classifies the structural regime of each chain (S1D1 → S2D2) over a ~1h window, computes divergence from nominal, and returns a signed attestation.
-The agent knows in what structural regime the chain is operating.
+Classifies the structural regime of each chain into one of 12 signed codes (S1, S2+, S2- on the structural axis, combined with D1, D2+, D2-, D2± on the demand axis) over a ~1h window, exposes a continuous Drift Signal per axis (Primitive 3), and returns a signed attestation.
+The agent knows in what regime the chain is operating and whether it is drifting toward a transition.

 AgentNorthStar